Create a lookup table from a query

 - Choose the required period of time using the time range selector and click Apply Interval.

-- In the data table toolbar, click the gear icon and then select Table Operations → New Query Lookup.
+- In the data table toolbar, click the gear icon and then select New → Query lookup.

 The New Query Lookup window appears.
 Enter the required information.